-The XPS 13 ships with Ubuntu pre-installed and is a top-of-the line ultrabook, with specs similar to the Macbook Pro 13", but half a pound lighter.
+The XPS 13 ships with either Ubuntu or Windows pre-installed and is a top-of-the line ultrabook, with specs similar to the Macbook Pro 13", but half a pound lighter.

 Ranked in these QuestionsQuestion Ranking

 Pro Great Linux support

 You can configure the XPS 13 to come with Linux out of the box.
 Even if you pick the Windows version, the XPS 13 has Linux drivers for all of its features and most users have reported that the whole process of installing a Linux distribution on a Dell XPS 13 is very simple.